 One more obvious way banks make money is by levying fees on their customers.
 If you’ve dealt with certain big-name banks, you may be well acquainted with unwelcome surcharges.
 The worst part, unfortunately, is that you may have paid fees you’re unaware of.

 Oftentimes, for example, banks charge account maintenance fees or penalty fees if your monthly balance falls under a specified amount.
 Fees are attached to everything from account transfers to canceled checks.
 And, of course, there’s the dreaded overdraft fee for those times you might try to spend more money than you have in your account.
-In fact, in 2016 banks made more than $6.4 billion in ATM and overdraft fees alone.
+In fact, in 2016 banks made more than $6.4 billion in bank fees such as ATM and overdraft fees alone.

 For more secure deposit accounts, like CDs, you may be in danger of being hit with fees for early withdrawal of funds.
 And, depending on the type of credit card you have, you may be responsible for an annual card fee, and that’s not counting late fees or inflated interest rates if you carry a balance from month-to-month.